-Always remember that you are working what will be in 2027, but based on 2017 knowledge.
+Always remember that you are working in what will be in 2029, but based on 2019 knowledge.

-WHAT BENEFITS YOU WILL GET
+BENEFITS YOU WILL GET

-- 1. A lot of real life learning that will serve you well in your current career plans - 2.
-Learn how to approach the future and what to do to prepare you for it. - 3.
-Whether you were born in Canada or not the course will open your eyes to how business is done in Canada specifically and North America in general. - 4.
-How to prepare the Silicon Valley Future Plan which is different than a typical Business Plan; you will need to work on this as you go. - 5.
-Useful information on how Human Resources will evolve and this will allow you to be ahead of the curve when starting a business or just looking for a job and what the recruiters look for. - 6.
-Understand the Entrepreneur's mindset and how s/he operates.
-This will help you if you will become and entrepreneur yourself, but also if you should work for one. - 7.
-Learn about the new Business Canvas process. - 8.
-How to sell your ideas to others. - 9.
-And many other useful and real skills.
+1. A lot of real life learning that will serve you well in your current and future career plans

+2. Learn how to approach the future and what to do to prepare yourself for it.

+3. Whether you were born in Canada or not the course will open your eyes to how business is done in Canada specifically and North America in general.

+4. How to prepare the Silicon Valley Future Plan which is different than a typical Business Plan; you will need to work on this as you go.

+5. Useful information on how Human Resources will evolve and this will allow you to be ahead of the curve when starting a business or just looking for a job and what the recruiters look for.

+6. Understand the Entrepreneur's mindset and how s/he operates.
+This will help you if you will become an entrepreneur yourself, but also if you should work for one.

+7. Learn about the new Business Canvas process.
+Don't confuse this Canvas with the "Canvas" in QUERCUS, which really means a commercial software package we know as QUERCUS.

+8. How to sell your ideas to others.

+9. And many other useful and real skills.

-WHY TAKE THIS COURSE
+WHY TAKE THIS COURSE?